treeverse/katacoda-playground/lakeFS-play/intro.md

 We will learn how to use lakeFS using lakectl, and how to run basic commands - manage and explore repositories, commits and files.

-As part of this exercise you will will create a new branch, run a Spark job, check out the diff and merge it.
+As part of this exercise you will will also create a new branch, run a Spark job, check out the diff and merge it.

 For more information about lakeFS or lakectl go to the [lakeFS docs](https://docs.lakefs.io)